liyong31/lisa2/readme.md

 Input format
 =======

-Swift accepts LTLf formulas given as a .ltlf file written in SPOT format.
+Lisa2 accepts LTLf formulas given as a .ltlf file written in SPOT format.

 For synthesis, it also requires a .part file.
 The .part file indicates the input and output propostitions for the synthesis task.